open-contracting/standard-development-handbook/docs/standard/terminology.md

 ## 3. Translation

-When the definition of the new terms are ready, subject matter experts (SME) are noticed.
+When the definition of the new terms are ready, subject matter experts (SME) in the other languages are notified.
 They only translate terms to their native language.

 The SME may add a comment in the `comment_xx-XX` column to explain the choice of the term.
 The comment must be written in the target language.